Dashboard UX & Interaction

 Accessibility and Inclusive Design

-Dashboard accessibility is not optional, and it extends well beyond compliance checkboxes.
+Dashboard accessibility is not optional, and it extends well beyond compliance.
 Roughly 8% of men and 0.5% of women have some form of colour vision deficiency.
 A dashboard that encodes meaning solely through colour (green for good, red for bad, with no other differentiator) excludes a significant portion of its audience from the most basic information it provides.

 Chart text alternatives: Every chart needs a text summary a screen reader can announce.
 "Revenue is 12% above target this month, up from 3% above target last month."
+This also benefits sighted users who want the headline without studying the chart.

+Test with real assistive technology, not just simulation tools.
+Screen reader behaviour varies between VoiceOver, NVDA, and JAWS.
+Keyboard navigation that works in Chrome may break in Firefox.
 The cost of retrofitting accessibility after launch is substantially higher than building it in from the start.
-Accessible design also tends to produce better design overall: text alternatives for charts force you to articulate what the chart actually communicates, keyboard navigation forces a logical reading order, and colour independence forces you to consider whether your visual encoding carries enough meaning without relying on a single channel.
+Accessible design also tends to produce better design overall: text alternatives force you to articulate what a chart communicates, keyboard navigation forces a logical reading order, and colour independence forces visual encoding that works across every viewing condition.

 Keeping Dashboards Alive